davidcoh464/Computer-graphics/README.md

 # Computer-graphics
-## The project deals with the design of images by geometric shapes.
+## The project deals with creating images from geometric shapes.

 ### The primitives package contains: